 This could be a red-flag if their focus is on ‘healthy food’ and goes along with a new ‘pickiness’ about what they will and won’t eat.
 It may include cutting out whole food groups.

 What to do if you suspect an eating disorder (or want to prevent one)

 If you’ve noticed one or many of the above in your child and would like to go forward with calm and confidence, you need a plan.

 In order to school yourself up to get the very best possible help (know what questions to ask, understand the different approaches, be confident in your support) here’s what I suggest:

-- Join 100s of other grateful parents and grab this free 10 Principles of Raising Body Confident Kids printable.
+- Grab this free 10 Principles of Raising Body Confident Kids printable.

 - Research National Eating Disorder websites: EDANZ and NEDA

 - Research the latest info on Eating Disorder recovery*.

 - Engage professionals who can help your child (and you to support them) The Recovered Living Website is a great source of information.